BerkeleyAutomation/IL_ROS_HSR/Getting_Started.md

 Leaving HSR-B Interactive Shell
 ```

-And it worked for me.
+And then this should work.